 St. Petersburg is committed to delivering progressive, sustainable policies and effective programs to address city environmental, economic, and social challenges.
-Mayor Kriseman created the Office of Sustainability to work with other executive offices, the City Council Energy Natural Resources & Sustainability (ENRS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.
+Mayor Kriseman created the Office of Sustainability & Resiliency in 2014 to work with other executive offices, the City Council Health, Energy, Resiliency and Sustainability (HERS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.

-In 2016, City Council unanimously approved an allocation of BP Settlement funds for several key initiatives and projects demonstrating the city’s commitment to sustainability and resiliency, including a roadmap to 100% clean energy transition.
+In 2016, City Council unanimously approved an allocation of BP Settlement funds for an Integrated Sustainability Action Plan (ISAP), a Vulnerability Assessment project partnership with Pinellas County, and Energy Efficiency & Retrofits analyses demonstrating the city’s commitment to sustainability and resiliency, including a roadmap to 100% clean energy transition.

 Key Initiatives & Projects

-A resilient city is one that is first, protected by effective defenses by adapting and mitigating for most climate impacts like sea level rise and extreme weather.
-Second, resiliency is the ability of city operations, businesses, and residents, including our most vulnerable populations, to bounce back more quickly when those defenses are breached from time to time.
+A resilient city is one that is first, protected by effective defenses by adapting and mitigating for most climate impacts like sea level rise and extreme weather; and second, resiliency is the ability of city operations, businesses, and residents, including our most vulnerable populations, to bounce back more quickly when those defenses are breached from time to time.

 Measures for resiliency already in place include the city’s FEMA CRS Program, emergency preparedness and disaster operations procedures, and building codes revised for flood areas, energy efficiency, and more.